CrsMthw/homelab/media-servarr/readme.md

 Once you setup and install everything and do all the configs and connections right, you can go to ```ovs.example.com``` to request a movie/show and everything else should be done automagically in the backend, and the media will be available on your plex/jellyfin to enjoy!

 For everything else other than movies/shows, you have to visit the respective app to request for the media you want.

+To setup automatic media cleanup, like auto delete movies/shows that haven't been watched for over a year, you can setup maintainerr, which is already included in this stack, by visiting ```maintainerr.example.com```